 Software companies exist because they sell software.
 Analyst companies exist because they sell advice.
 No software company is going to tell you, "Actually basic MRP can work pretty well, you don't need new software."
 See chapter 7 in Factory Physics for Managers for detailed description of how you can use your existing MRP system to control immense detail, get predictive performance, and manage more easily in the face of product variation and demand variability.
 Hint: The approach does NOT use MRP as it was originally designed for detailed scheduling.

 No analyst company is going to tell you, "We have run a similar survey about 10 times before but we are framing the same topic in terms of the latest hot concepts so we can sell more sponsorship."
-The software industrial complex (software companies, analysts and consultants) has mutually aligned goals.
+The companies of the software-industrial complex (software companies, analysts and consultants) have mutually aligned goals.
 More new and different software presents more opportunities to sell software.
 More new software presents more opportunity for analysts to sell survey results to industry explaining the ins and outs of the new software.
-The underlying relationships between inventory, capacity, response time and variability are is impermeable as the law of gravity.
+The underlying operations science relationships between inventory, capacity, response time and variability are is impermeable as the law of gravity.
 However, you won't find software companies or analysts often talking about how their products or concepts work with these fundamental relationships.